Memory-Maze: Scenario Driven Visual Language Navigation Benchmark for Guiding Blind People: Related Work

 \subsection{VLN Models}

-Researchers have explored solutions for VLN tasks using supervised models~\cite{anderson2018vision,krantz2020beyond,anderson2021sim}, which learn through a sequence of observations and actions to take.
+Researchers have explored solutions for VLN tasks using supervised models~\cite{anderson2018vision}, which learn from a sequence of observations and actions to take.
 These supervised models often do not transfer well in unseen environments~\cite{wu2023vision}.
-With the recent advancements in LLM, researchers have also explored methods that do not require retraining~\cite{zhou2023navgpt,shah2023lm,schumann2023velma,huang2022language,chen2023a2Nav}.
-One such approach was to use LLMs to extract landmarks from instructions and follow chronologically~\cite{shah2023lm,schumann2023velma,chen2023a2Nav}.
+With the recent advancements in LLM, researchers have also explored methods that do not require retraining~\cite{zhou2023navgpt,shah2023lm,huang2022language}.
+One such approach was to use LLMs to extract landmarks from instructions and follow chronologically~\cite{shah2023lm}.
 Another approach was to utilize LLM to flexibly determine actions at each step.
-NavGPT~\cite{zhou2023navgpt}, for instance, is a model that uses LLM iteratively to select the node to navigate to within a navigation graph.
-Additionally, researchers have explored approaches to utilize the code generation capability of LLM~\cite{huang2023visual,biggie2023tell}.
-In the method proposed by Biggie~\etal~\cite{biggie2023tell}, given a prebuilt 3D map, images from their robot, and a Python API, the model generates codes that locate a target object~\cite{suris2023vipergpt}, map the object's location on the 3D map, and navigate to the mapped location~\cite{biggie2023tell}.
+NavGPT~\cite{zhou2023navgpt} is a model that uses LLM iteratively to select the node to navigate to within a navigation graph.
+Additionally, researchers have explored approaches that utilize the code generation capability of LLM~\cite{huang2023visual,biggie2023tell}.
+In the method proposed by Biggie~\etal~\cite{biggie2023tell}, given a prebuilt 3D map, images from their robot, and a Python API, the model generates codes that locate a target object~\cite{suris2023vipergpt}, maps the object's location on the 3D map, and navigates to the mapped location.
 While these methods are effective when the given instructions include sufficient landmarks, instructions recalled from memory often contain insufficient landmarks, potentially leading to failure.
-Furthermore, these methods are limited by the need for a navigation graph or 3D map, which is difficult to construct for every building.
-To eliminate this requirement, models have been proposed to predict navigation graphs~\cite{krantz2021waypoint} or low-level actions~\cite{krantz2020beyond} iteratively.
-However, the need for iterative inference prolongs inference time, which may affect navigation by not reacting to dynamic obstacles that appear in the real world responsively.
-Our model utilizes LLM to produce navigation codes that follow a specified path in a single iteration before the navigation and allows flexible integration of low-level planning algorithms for obstacle avoidance.
-This direct generation of navigation codes, coupled with existing low-level planning algorithms, allows operation without the need for navigation graphs.
+Furthermore, these methods are limited by the need for a navigation graph or 3D map, which is difficult to construct for every unseen environment.
+To eliminate this requirement, models have been proposed to predict navigation graphs~\cite{krantz2021waypoint} or low-level actions~\cite{zhang2024navid} iteratively.
+However, the need for iterative inference prolongs inference time, which may affect navigation by not reacting to dynamic obstacles responsively.
+Moreover, iterative inference may be impractical in large public spaces, where the model could be required to perform over many inference steps, due to the need to process long time-horizon data.
+Our model utilizes LLM to produce navigation codes that follow a specified path in a single iteration, and allows flexible integration of low-level planning algorithms for obstacle avoidance.
+This direct generation of navigation codes, coupled with existing low-level planning algorithms, allows operation without navigation graphs.